-To keep us all safe in this time of Covid-19, we reimagined Fiddle Hell as an online festival and music camp from Nov 5-8, 2020, and beyond.
-Our epic online lineup included 35 live concerts, 35 live jam sessions, and 165 live workshops, for fiddle, mandolin, cello, guitar, old-time banjo, and singing.
+Fiddle Hell Online in April will include an epic online lineup of 35 live concerts, 35 live jam sessions, and 200 live workshops, for fiddle, mandolin, cello, guitar, old-time banjo, and singing.
 Other instruments (and listeners) are also welcome!
 There will be many new instructors and performers, and new sessions.

 Registration Questions & Answers